Thomas Scheibitz

 Read more

 The starting point for Scheibitz’s artistic practice is a steadily growing collection of archival material that resembles a loose visual grammar of the present.
 It includes art historical reproductions, pictures from fashion, music and popular magazines, his own photographs and much more.
 The artist draws on this archive for his work, choosing elements from it according to associative and formal criteria.
-His motifs range from houses and other kinds of architecture to landscapes, typographic letters, playing cards, portraits, still lifes and Japanese manga.
+His motifs range from houses and other kinds of architecture to landscapes, typographic letters, playing cards, portraits and still lifes.
 Afterwards he submits them to an ambivalent, constantly self-recalibrating process of sketching, photographing and reworking that radically erases the elements’ content-specific references and traces of its origin, consequently arriving at what the artist has called “the edge of an invention.”
 The resulting images neither mimetically represent anything nor are they purely symbolic or abstract.
 Instead, they appear as autonomous entities that are at once figure and form, object and sign.
 Scheibitz explores an interface that few would have thought existed—a realm between autonomous composition and barely-recognizable reference to reality, between figuration and abstraction.

 The artist shows similar rigor in his dismantling of the conventional distinction between painting and sculpture.
 Here, too, he skillfully allows the two antagonistic poles to collapse into one another.
 On the whole his paintings convey the impression of objecthood, while his sculptural objects seem oriented towards pictorial visual space.
 His works in both media are products of an act of transformation that radically intertwines the two- and three-dimensional and is apparently aimed at the creation of an intermediate space between image and object.